piffpaffpuff/woocommerce-delivery-notes/readme.txt

 * FIX: Plugin activates correctly on a multisite installation.
 * UPDATE: More stable cross-browser print support.
 * UPDATE: Printing without thickbox.
-* UPDATE: Remove the thickbox preview
+* UPDATE: Removed the thickbox preview
 * NEW: Template preview links in the settings page (only visible when there is at least one order).
 * NEW: Many template functions can now be filtered with `add_filter`.
 * NEW: In the template the payment method is now displayed via the `wcdn_payment_method` function.